Hot Weather Trout Fishing Tips: What Guides Do

 Fishing at night is also another good way to beat the heat.
 See Trout Fishing At Night.

-Hot Weather Trout Fishing Tips From Guides
+Fishing Trout In Hot Weather Tips From Guides

-Light Lines: Light lines are often important when fishing the low clear waters of summer.
-Even in deep waters where the hot weather forces the fish down, light thin lines will help get your flies or baits down to the fish.
+Light Lines: Light lines are often important when fishing the low, clear waters of summer.
+Even in deep waters where the hot weather forces the fish down, light, thin lines will help get your flies or baits down to the fish.

-Surface Feeding: However, under different conditions such as during a bug hatch, the fish can be near the surface feeding on bugs.
+Surface Feeding: However, under different conditions, such as during a bug hatch, the fish can be near the surface feeding on bugs.
 In that case, a floating fly line with floating flies is required.

 Fish The Shade: I will often seek out shaded areas on hot sunny days.
 Fish in these areas often feel more secure and are not bothered by the sunlight.